Monthly Archives: September 2012

 *An update from the review I posted on the IMDB in 2004.
 It was the first one there and I think that it is still online now…

 This extremely rare and mostly unheard of slasher was actually the debut movie of British-born director John Eyres.
-Although his name may not immediately ring bells in the heads of most movie buffs, he did at least manage to carve himself a career out of directing mostly straight to video films, which include Monolith with Bill Paxton and the new age slasher flick, Ripper.
-The latter is most memorable for giving Kelly Brook – a hot British chica with dreamy lady lumps like mountains and little else – a stab at acting.
-Unfortunately, it also flopped and disappeared as soon as it was unleashed.
+Although his name may not immediately ring bells in the heads of most movie buffs, he did at least manage to carve himself a career out of directing mostly straight to video films.
+These include Monolith with Bill Paxton and the new age slasher flick, Ripper, which was released during the boom years of the post-Scream invasion.

 This time, we are back in killer priest territory, with a murderous Padre that shows people his rosary beads and then butchers them remorselessly.
-The plot kicks in when Detectives Joe Yamovitch (Frank Rozelaar Green) and John Brett (Jared Morgan) head up an investigation and go to interview the survivor of the maniacal clergyman’s first gruesome massacre that we saw in the opening.
-The witness is a young girl named Mandy (Jane Price) and before long Joe begins a relationship with her mother Lisa (Emma Sutton).
-Meanwhile the ruthless assassin has located the child and begins stalking the only person who could possibly identify him.
-Can Joe keep his promise and protect the petrified couple from the deranged madman……?
+The plot kicks off when Detectives Joe Yamovitch (Frank Rozelaar Green) and John Brett (Jared Morgan) head up an investigation to track down the psycho responsible for a recent school-yard massacre.
+The maniac left one witness, a young girl named Mandy (Jane Price), who is immediately placed under Joe’s protection.
+Meanwhile the ruthless assassin has located the child and begins stalking her as she is the only person who could possibly identify him.
+Can Joe keep his promise and protect the young girl from the deranged madman……?

-Goodnight Godbless is credited with one of the most shockingly effective openings that I’ve ever seen in a horror film.
-It’s so startling that I’m surprised that the movie wasn’t banned in the UK because of it.
+Goodnight Godbless starts with one of the most shocking sequences that you’ll likely ever see in a slasher film.
+It is in fact so startling that I’m surprised the movie managed to remain in circulation.
+It was edited by the BBFC, but I think nowadays it wouldn’t even pass through censorship.
 A churchman strolls leisurely past a school playground stroking his rosary beads.
-He is spotted by one of the many children who are playing behind a large spiked fence.
+He is spotted by one of the many young kids that are playing behind a large spiked fence.
 As he reaches the gate, a teacher – who indeed seems bewildered to see a priest – approaches him.
-Suddenly he draws a large knife from within his jacket and stabs her, before reaching for a handgun and firing randomly at the fleeing kiddies.
-Soon after, we learn that he killed five juniors, which on reflection has horrible echoes of the Dunblane massacre even a few years before it happened.
-It’s a startling launch, made the more grim by the foggy photography and childlike and haunting score.
+Suddenly he draws a large knife from within his jacket and stabs her, before reaching for a handgun and firing randomly at the fleeing children.
+Soon after, we learn that he killed five juniors, which on reflection has horrible echoes of the Dunblane massacre that would take place five-years later.
+It’s a grim and downbeat intro that is made somewhat more nightmarish by the foggy photography and haunting childlike score.

 Now this sort of approach is usually well avoided by most slasher movies.
-Dumb fornicating teens getting slaughtered can be handled by the average viewer, but young innocent children getting shot doesn’t sit comfortably with Joe public and especially with the then cautious censors.
-Eyres certainly went all out on the exploitation for his opening and to be honest he manages to pull it off extremely well.
-It was certainly a brave attempt to shock the viewer and he really did unsettle me.
-But I knew that with a beginning that caught you off guard so surprisingly, he was going to have one hell of a job on his hands to make sure that the rest of the runtime lived up to the expectations.
+Dumb fornicating teens getting slaughtered the average viewer can handle, but young innocent children getting shot doesn’t sit comfortably with Joe public and especially with the then cautious censors.
+Eyres certainly went all out on the exploitation for his opening and to be honest he manages to create a tone of dread that is eminently unsettling.
+I knew that he would have one hell of a job on his hands to maintain or build upon such a dark ambience.

-The plot has difficulty making it’s mind up how it wants to play ball.
-None of the victims can give a positive description of the killer and we the viewer never get to see his face.
-Now in a slasher flick, this usually means that it’s one of the cast who’s slicing everyone up and it’s our job to guess who it is.
-But just when you think you’ve picked out the culprit, the inexplicable ending left me totally bewildered.
-It’s not so much shocking as it is lazy.
+The plot has difficulty making up it’s mind how it wants to play ball.
+None of the victims can give a positive description of the killer and the viewer never gets to see his face.
+Now in a slasher flick, this usually means that it’s one of the cast that’s slicing everyone up and it’s our job to guess who it is.
+But just when you think you’ve picked out your choice of culprit, the inexplicable ending leaves you totally bewildered.
+I’m sure that the intention was once again to shock, but it comes across as lazy.

 There’s the odd interesting shot from DP Alan Chow, but nothing to write home about and as I previously mentioned it is impossible to give credit when you feel like you are watching everything through a dense mist.
-This is most evident in the night scenes which must’ve been illuminated by a matchstick and throwaway lighter.
-We don’t get any gore and most of the murders are poorly filmed anyway and if you remove the opening massacre, then there’s not much of a body count either.
-Have you ever listened to a Walkman when the batteries are going dead?
-Well that would sum up the pace here for the most part and far too much time is wasted covering the silly liaison that ensued between the leads.
-More space should have been given to the nut job who certainly stole the show when he turned up.
+This is most evident in the night scenes which must’ve been illuminated by a matchstick and a throwaway lighter.
+Most of the murders are poorly filmed and bloodless, and after the opening massacre, there’s not much of a body count either.
+The overall momentum brought to mind the days of listening to a Walkman when the batteries were running out and far too much screen time is wasted covering the silly liaison that continued between the leads.
+The killer padre was one hell of a creepy bogeyman, but we just didn’t see enough of him, which I think was a big mistake.
+Few antagonists share the aura of menace that he carried so effortlessly and I would’ve liked to have focussed more on his motives and the Police’s efforts to track him down.

-In any walk of life, you should always play to your strengths and much like Ghostkeeper, Godbless had the potential to thrive on a unique feeling of uneasiness.
-It never manages to build a flow however and ends up laying, like a drunken hobo, in a mangled heap on your TV screen.
+In any walk of life, you should always play to your strengths and much like Ghostkeeper, Godbless had the potential to thrive on such a unique feeling of uneasiness.
+It never manages to sustain a mood though and ends up laying, like a drunken hobo, in a mangled heap on your TV screen.

-Unbelievably amateur with very little to warrant a purchase, aside from that shock-a-lock opening (and an awesome title, although it was released in the UK simply as Lucifer), I really don’t think that you’ll find enough here to keep you interested.
-I most definitely liked the admittedly creepy bogeyman, but aside from that we are really drinking the last saliva laden dregs from the filmmaking vodka bottle.
+Overwhelmingly amateur with very little to warrant a purchase, aside from that shock-a-lock opening (and an awesome title, although it was released in the UK simply as Lucifer), I really don’t think that you’ll find enough here to keep you interested.
+I most definitely liked the creepy bogeyman, but aside from that we are really drinking the last saliva laden dregs from the filmmaking vodka bottle.
 Director John Eyres has his own website and guess what picture is missing from his online résumé…?
-That pretty much says it all.
+Perhaps it suffered some problems during production?
+It’d be interesting to know.

 Funnily enough I once showed this to a group of my friends when I was about seventeen and one of them absolutely loved it.
 In all my history of watching slasher films, he remains my only convert.
 Is that bad?
 I am not sure.
 Seeing London as a back drop was a laugh, especially when they compliment British tradition with stereotypical cups of tea and bags of chips.
-But aside from that, there’s nothing here to get you excited.
-Going to a four-hour long Sunday Mass and seeing a real priest recite in Latin would be more engrossing.
-Skip it.
+Due to intermittent problems with pacing, Goodnight Godbless just doesn’t cut it I’m afraid.

 Killer Guise: √√√